On this page

 deadpool-sqlitepool for the bundledcatalog.sqlite(game databases, arcade DB, series DB) - Game DB queries: native SQL lookups for arcade/console metadata, display name resolution, release dates

-- Platform adapters:
+update::check_github_update), asset download (update::download_asset), andavailable.jsonfilesystem helpers - Platform adapters:

 /proc/mountsfilesystem detection,dfdisk usage, storage location detection - HTTP client:

-reqwest-backed helpers (feature-gated) - Settings store:
+reqwest-backed helpers for RePlayOS API, updates, metadata downloads, and remote media - Settings store:

 Re-exports replay-control-core’s pure types at each matching module level (e.g. replay_control_core_server::arcade_db::ArcadeGameInfo resolves via pub use replay_control_core::arcade_db::*), so SSR callers have a single import path for both type and native fn.